bbalganjjm/natural_js/html/naturaljs/intr/intr0100_en_US.md

 Natural-CORE is a common library package used globally by Natural-JS.

 ### CORE Utitlities - N() & N
 N() is a Natural-JS core method.
-Return a collection of matched elements either found in the DOM based on passed argument(s) or created by passing an HTML string.
+It returns a collection of matched elements either found in the DOM based on the passed argument(s) or created by passing an HTML string.

 N is an object class that defines the core functions of Natural-JS.

 [N() and N](?page=html/naturaljs/refr/refr0101.html) provide the following jQuery extensions and utility classes:

-* jQuery selector extensions : JQuery selector extension for defining selectors with attributes such as style or data
+* jQuery selector extensions: jQuery selector extension for defining selectors with attributes such as style or data
-* jQuery plugin extension methods : Natural-JS utility method created with jQuery Plugin
+* jQuery plugin extension methods: Natural-JS utility method created with jQuery Plugin
-* N : Object class that defines the core functions of Natural-JS
+* N: Object class that defines the core functions of Natural-JS
-* N.gc : Function set class for Natural-JS internal garbage collection
+* N.gc: Function set class for Natural-JS internal garbage collection
-* N.string : Function set class for string control
+* N.string: Function set class for string control
-* N.element : Function set class for controlling HTML elements
+* N.element: Function set class for controlling HTML elements
-* N.date : Function set class for date control
+* N.date: Function set class for date control
-* N.browser : Web Browser information related function set class
+* N.browser: Web browser information-related function set class
-* N.message : Function set class for handling messages(multilingual)
+* N.message: Function set class for handling messages(multilingual)
-* N.array : Function set class for manipulating Array data
+* N.array: Function set class for manipulating array data
-* N.json : Function set class for manipulating JSON data
+* N.json: Function set class for manipulating JSON data
-* N.event : Function set class for event control
+* N.event: Function set class for event control

 ### Natural Config - Config(natural.config.js)

-[Config(natural.config.js)](?page=html/naturaljs/refr/refr0102.html) is a place to save Natural-JS operation environment setting, AOP setting, Communication Filter setting, UI option value, etc.
+[Config(natural.config.js)](?page=html/naturaljs/refr/refr0102.html) is a place to save the Natural-JS operation environment settings, AOP settings, Communication Filter settings, UI option values, etc.

 ## Natural-ARCHITECTURE

-Natural-ARCHITECTURE is a library package that makes up the architecture of Natural-JS.
+Natural-ARCHITECTURE is a library package that constitutes the architecture of Natural-JS.

 ![Natural-ARCHITECTURE](images/intr/pic4.png)